 - Exemplification of official documents for use internationally (i.e. make an attested copy of a document under seal)

 - Preparation of ships’ protests

-Contact us to find out more or to arrange a consultation with an experienced Public Notary in Miranda.
+Contact us to find out more or to arrange an appointment.